dnadesign/silverstripe-changelog/README.md

 silverstripe-changelog
 ======================

-Basic action logging to a dataobject for SS
+Basic action logging to a DataObject for SS